 THE KINGDOM

 For over a year now, I’ve been writing songs that chronicle the ministry of Jesus, from John the Baptist’s proclamation “Behold the Lamb of God…” to Peter’s Confession “You’re the Messiah…”.
 From the calming of the Sea of Galilee: “Peace, be still” to the Triumphal Entry into Jerusalem: “Blessed is He Who comes…” The Last Supper, Death, Resurrection, and impending Return: these songs focus on The Kingdom of Heaven at hand!
-The first song (Authority) released March 28th, Peace Be Still is scheduled for October.
+The first three songs (Authority, Peace Be Still, and Peter’s Confession) released as singles since March of 2025.

 Watch the stunning lyric video for the Kingdom’s first Single.